 For Indigo Rising, a blue polyester shirt serves as still life material for 13 gouache paintings, which together portray a waxing and waning moon.
 Installed in a 30 foot line, they represent the 29.5 days the moon takes to travel around the earth.

 Each painting depicts a phase of the moon over the course of a month.
 The folding of the fabric and the use of light source contribute to this aesthetic effect.
 However, certain parameters are based on a set of calculations: the size of each painted still life is determined by the length of the night for each full moon over the course of a year, while the scale of the actual pattern on the shirt varies according to the distance the moon is from the earth.
-This act of weaving together perceptual, or sensual, experience with the conceptual and quantitative is one of my recurring artistic impulses.
+This act of weaving together the perceptual and sensual with the conceptual and quantitative is one of my recurring artistic impulses.